hapijs/hapi/API.md

 ### `server.expose(obj)`

-Merges a deep copy of an object into to the existing content of `server.plugins[name]` where:
+Merges an object into to the existing content of `server.plugins[name]` where:
 - `obj` - the object merged into the exposed properties container.

 ```js